Relocating to Charlotte from Massachusetts: 2026 Tax Guide

 How much can I save on taxes relocating from Massachusetts to Charlotte?

-High earners relocating from Massachusetts to Charlotte can achieve extraordinary tax savings.
+The tax savings are extraordinary.
 For a $2 million earner, the savings exceed $66,400 annually.
-This includes approximately $50,200 in state income tax savings by escaping the Massachusetts 9% top rate (5% flat + 4% Millionaire's Tax surtax) for North Carolina's 3.99% flat rate.
-Additionally, property tax relief on a $3 million home averages $16,200 annually (Massachusetts ~1.2% vs Charlotte 0.66%).
-Over 10 years, these combined savings total $664,000, not including the massive benefits of escaping the Massachusetts estate tax, which North Carolina does not have.
+This includes approximately $50,200 in state income tax savings by escaping the Massachusetts 9% top rate for North Carolina's 3.99% flat rate.
+Additionally, property tax relief on a $3 million home averages $16,200 annually.
+Over 10 years, these combined savings total over $664,000, not including the massive benefits of escaping the Massachusetts estate tax.

 What is the Massachusetts Millionaire's Tax and how does it affect relocators?

 The Massachusetts Millionaire's Tax is a 4% surtax on annual income exceeding $1 million, effectively raising the top state income tax rate to 9%.
-This surtax applies to all forms of income, including capital gains from the sale of a business or high-value real estate.
-For executives and business owners, this represents a significant increase in tax burden.
-Relocating to Charlotte allows these individuals to benefit from North Carolina's 3.99% flat tax rate, representing a 5.01% reduction in the top marginal rate.
-This tax disparity is a primary driver for the current wave of high-net-worth migration from Boston to Charlotte.
+This surtax applies to all forms of income, including capital gains from the sale of a business or high value real estate.
+Relocating to Charlotte allows high earners to benefit from North Carolina's 3.99% flat tax rate, representing a 5.01% reduction in the top marginal rate.

 Does North Carolina have an estate tax like Massachusetts?

 No, North Carolina does not have a state estate tax.
 This is a major advantage for Massachusetts relocators, as Massachusetts has one of the lowest estate tax thresholds in the country at $2 million.
-In Massachusetts, estates exceeding this value are subject to significant taxation, often referred to as the 'Death Tax.'
-By establishing residency in North Carolina, high-net-worth individuals can protect their generational wealth and ensure that more of their estate passes to their heirs rather than the state government.
+By establishing residency in North Carolina, high net worth individuals can protect their generational wealth and ensure that more of their estate passes to their heirs.

 How does the cost of living in Charlotte compare to Boston?

 Charlotte's cost of living is significantly lower than Boston's, typically ranging from 21% to 28% less expensive overall.
 Housing is the most dramatic difference, with Boston being one of the most expensive markets in the US.
-In Charlotte, luxury buyers find significantly more 'house for the dollar,' with newer construction and larger lots available at lower price points.
+In Charlotte, luxury buyers find significantly more "house for the dollar," with newer construction and larger lots available at lower price points.
 Additionally, Massachusetts has some of the highest electricity and heating costs in the nation, while Charlotte's energy costs are much more manageable.
-These daily and monthly savings compound the massive tax advantages of relocating.

 REFERENCES AND DATA SOURCES